“sharing success with tomorrow’s leaders”

 Truly inspired by everything I’d learnt, it was only right to share some success with you all:

 1. Beating the Stereotype.

 For many years now, society has portrayed its own image of the black community.
 There are myths that have continued year after year.
-The most common one is ‘all black people are thugs/from the hood’.
+The most common is ‘all black people are thugs/from the hood’.
 Many of you have probably come across ‘all black people are lazy’ or ‘all black people can run fast’.
 Another false one is ‘all black people can sing’ (I definitely disagree with this one as I cannot sing to save my life).
-There are some that you may not consider too bad but the portrayal of the black community is a lot more negative than positive in retrospect.
+There are some you may not consider bad but the overall portrayal of the black community is a lot more negative than positive.
 It’s unfortunate because there are some black people who have let society define them.
 Some believe ‘if this is what society thinks of me, why should I even bother to change it?’ and I believe this stops our community from thriving.